contact enquiry list

 Pitch a Tent – While a festival party held at home may mean foregoing a night under the stars, you can still incorporate a tent or gazebo.
 Large tents can house buffet tables, a DJ booth or a dance floor and add another element to the party.
 Why not fill a smaller tent with colourful cushions and fairy lights for a cool chill-out space for guests to hang out and chat in?
 It’s the perfect place to rest dancing feet and tuck into some festival food.

-5 Steps to Throwing a Fabulous Festival Themed Party in Your Garden (or Indoors!)
+Your Five Step Guide to Throwing a Fabulous Festival Themed Party in Your Garden (or Indoors!)

 Step Four: Bring the Festival Glam